 MapQuery/OpenLayers based map.
 You have to define units, start and max. extent, scales and supported projections.

-All layersets can be included in the Main Map element if they are set in the layersets tab in the application backend before.
-In this example, these are the following:
+All layersets can be included in the main map element if they are set in the layersets tab in the application backend beforehand.
+For this example, those are the following:

 The layersets are visible in the configuration dialog in the Layersets (1) section.
 It is possible to multi-select the desired layers.
 Unchecked layersets can be used in the overview element (as a overview map) later on.

 The field SRS (2) defines the coordinate reference system that is used at application launch.
 In this example, the coordinate reference system ETRS89/ UTM Zone 32N was chosen.
 The affiliated ESPG-code is 25832.
 If the application should support other coordinate systems, simply add those in the Other SRS (6) field (enter the EPSG code).
 It is possible to enter several comma-separated codes.
 In this example, the following codes are used: 25833 (ETRS89/ UTM Zone 33N), 31466 (DHDN / 3-degree Gauss-Krüger Zone 2), 31467 (DHDN / 3-degree Gauss-Krüger Zone 3), 3857 (WGS 84 / Pseudo-Mercator) and 4326 (WGS 84).
 Switching between the registered coordinate systems works with the element “SRS Selector”.
 To get more details on the SRS selector, visit Scale Selector.

 The field max.
 Extent (3) states the max. zoomable extent of the map application.
 If there is data outside of the extent, it cannot be seen by the frontend user.
 The field start Extent (4) refers to the extent of the map that is visible when the application is launched in the browser (in the example the city of Bonn).